Easy to Make Snacks Kids Will Love To Eat including Frozen Peanut Butter Treats that are just one point each on Weight Watchers!

-If, like me, you are trying to get your kids to be more adventurous when it comes to food and make healthier choices check out these Four Healthy, Easy to Make Back To School Snacks Kids Will Love To Eat three of which will give them the opportunity to choose an ingredient they don’t recognize and then learn how to prepare it with their own hands!
+If, like me, you are trying to get your kids to be more adventurous when it comes to food check out these Easy to Make Snacks Kids Will Love To Eat three of which will give them the opportunity to choose an ingredient they don’t recognize and then learn how to prepare it with their own hands!

 Founder and CEO of NYC catering company Great Performances Liz Neumark’s new cookbook Sylvia’s Table is the perfect way to accomplish that goal with several fun, easy-to-make dishes and snacks for kids this Fall.
 Perfect for brown bag lunches or healthy after-school treats, not only will kids love to eat these, they will enjoy helping you cook them!
-And I have one more to add to this esteemed group- it’s my recipe for Frozen Peanut Butter Treats (just two points per serving on Weight Watchers Freestyle) because us parents should totes be able to enjoy after school snacks too– right?!
+And I have one more to add to this esteemed group- it's my recipe for Frozen Peanut Butter Treats (just one point per serving on Weight Watchers ) because us parents should totes be able to enjoy after school snacks too– right?!

 Keep reading for these Four Healthy, Easy to Make Back To School Snacks Kids Will Love To Eat snacks created with families in mind, each of these easy-to-follow recipes feature fresh, seasonal ingredients and are three are inspired by Liz’s work with The Sylvia Center – the non-profit she founded in honor of her own daughter in 2006 dedicated to inspiring children to develop independent healthy eating habits.

-- 8 oz Cool Whip Whipped Topping, Fat Free 15 Points
+- Fold in one 8 oz Cool Whip Whipped Topping tub, Fat Free

 Baked Sweet Potato Fries